AhamedAlif/Sim_Location_Finder/README.md

 # SIM Location Finder

-SIM Location Finder is a Python tool that retrieves location information for a given SIM input.
+SIM Location Finder is a Python tool that retrieves location information for a given SIM NUMBER.

 ## Description